 Starting salary: £45,000 in the first year, rising to £51,000 in the second year.

-Freshfields is looking for up to 80 people to start training with them in London in 2022, split between two intakes in February and August.
+Freshfields is looking for up to 80 people to start training with them in London in 2024, split between two intakes in Spring and Autumn.

+Our market-leading eight seat training contract offers you a wide breadth of experience across our many areas of law.
 All trainees must spend one three-month seat in disputes resolution (DR), as well as at least two seats in our global transactions group (with a choice of corporate, finance and real estate).
-Of course, you’re probably not sure which of these areas interests you most.
-Don’t worry – not many people do at this stage.
-Our eight-seat training contract offers plenty of opportunities to experience and specialise in our many areas of law.

 Training and development